The Scotts Miracle-Gro (NYSE:SMG) Issues FY 2021 Earnings Guidance

-The Scotts Miracle-Gro (NYSE:SMG) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus estimate of $9.230.
+The Scotts Miracle-Gro (NYSE:SMG) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.230.
 The company issued revenue guidance of $4.83 billion-$4.92 billion, compared to the consensus revenue estimate of $4.84 billion.

-A number of equities analysts have recently weighed in on the company.
-Truist Securities cut their price target on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a report on Monday, July 12th.
-Raymond James cut their target price on shares of The Scotts Miracle-Gro from $250.00 to $230.00 and set a strong-buy rating for the company in a research note on Thursday, August 5th.
-Stifel Nicolaus started coverage on shares of The Scotts Miracle-Gro in a research note on Tuesday, July 27th.
-They set a buy rating and a $220.00 price target on the stock.
-UBS Group initiated coverage on shares of The Scotts Miracle-Gro in a research report on Wednesday, June 23rd.
-They issued a buy rating and a $225.00 price objective for the company.
-Finally, Truist decreased their target price on shares of The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating on the stock in a research report on Monday, July 12th.
-Two equities research analysts have rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The Scotts Miracle-Gro presently has a consensus rating of Buy and an average price target of $224.56.

 About The Scotts Miracle-Gro